Call This Wednesday to Get $75 OFF

 Tree roots are a water line’s worst enemy, and this is not an exaggeration.
 If they grow too close to your water lines, they can find their way into the pipes through cracks or loose joints and cause blockages or breaks.
 Tree roots naturally gravitate towards plumbing pipes as they seek a source of water and nutrients.
 Older homes with outdated plumbing are particularly exposed to this problem.

 A water line damaged by invading tree roots can lose thousands of gallons of water before you even notice the problem.
 Moreover, tree roots in water lines can interrupt the supply of water to your house, cause water contamination, and reduce the lifespan of your pipes.
 It’s a good idea to take preventive measures to stop tree roots from damaging your water line.
-In this post, the plumbers at Mr. Rooter Plumbing explain how tree roots can wreak havoc on your water line and share tips to keep them out of water lines.
+In this post, the plumbers in Monroeville at Mr. Rooter Plumbing explain how tree roots can wreak havoc on your water line and share tips to keep them out of water lines.

 How Tree Roots Damage Water Lines